andrewaddo/awsbaseline/content/reliability/backup restore/_index.md

 #### Restoring Data from DB Snapshot of Relational Database Service

 This [documentation] (https://aws.amazon.com/premiumsupport/knowledge-center/restore-rds-instance-from-snapshot/) provide the steps to restore data from both manual and automatic DB snapshots.

+#### Backing Up and Restoring with AWS Backup

+This [tutorial] (https://docs.aws.amazon.com/aws-backup/latest/devguide/getting-started.html) shows you how to perform the tasks necessary to back up and restore your resources using AWS Backup.

 ## Diving Deep: Additional Resources